choria-io/website/docs/content/configuration/puppetdb/_index.md

 ## Requirements

-There are 2 modes of deployment for you to choose from depending on your security needs:

-### Clients communicate directly with PuppetDB

 Your MCollective _client_ machine needs to be able to communicate with PuppetDB on its SSL port.
 The client will use the same certificates that was created using *mco choria request_cert* so you don't need to do anything with the normal Puppet client-tools config, though you might find setting those up helpful.

 {{% notice warning %}}